docker/docs/install/upgrade.md

 This document describes the process and steps necessary to upgrade Docker Trusted Registry and the commercially supported engine (CS engine).
 When you first install, the general order is to install the CS engine, then install the Trusted Registry.
 However, when you upgrade, you reverse that order.

-  **Note**: Ensure when upgrading the Trusted Registry, that you also upgrade to the latest CS Engine.
+Ensure when upgrading the Trusted Registry, that you also upgrade to the latest CS Engine.

 The CS engine has two procedures for upgrading, from versions 1.6.x to 1.9.0 and from version 1.9.0 to 1.9.x which are described in this document.

-The following are overall steps, which are explained in detail in this document:

-* Upgrade to latest version of Docker Trusted Registry.
-* Get the latest version of the CS engine.
-* Turn off the Trusted Registry and restart it again with the latest CS engine.
-* Make any changes in your configuration.
-* Verify you have completed the upgrade process with no errors.

 ## Upgrade Docker Trusted Registry

-Periodic upgrades to the Trusted Registry triggers a notification to appear in your Admin dashboard if you have enabled Upgrade checking in the
-General > Settings section of the user interface (UI).
+Periodic upgrades to the Trusted Registry trigger a notification to appear in your Admin dashboard if you have enabled Upgrade checking.
+This is located in the General > Settings section of the Trusted Registry Admin dashboard.
+To perform this upgrade, you should schedule it during your downtime and allow about 15 minutes.

 To upgrade, perform the following steps: